huangsam04/NX-Mod-Manager/README_EN.md

 ## Installation Speed

+**Note**: Starting from version 2.0, this plugin only supports installing ZIP-type MODs.
+Manual installation methods are not affected.
+**Note**: File installation functionality will not be deleted, just no longer updated and maintained.

 **Note**: The first level inside the ZIP package must be `contents` and `exefs_patches`, otherwise it cannot be recognized.
 The name of the ZIP package does not matter.
 **Note**: ZIP compression should use standard format.
 Only ZIP format is supported, 7z\RAR formats are not supported.